What is UAT?

 - Sign off mail or communication from System Testing Team that the system is ready for UAT execution

 UAT is done by the intended users of the system or software.
-This testing usually happens at the client location which is known as Beta Testing.
+This type of Software Testing usually happens at the client location which is known as Beta Testing.
 Once Entry criteria for UAT are satisfied, following are the tasks need to be performed by the testers:

 - Analysis of Business Requirements